apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                      (``WL_MISS``), write interrupted (``INTR``), error while
-                     writing (``ERR``), or cache write successful (``FIN``). cwt   Proxy Cache    Cache Write Transform Result.
+                     writing (``ERR``), or cache write successful (``FIN``). cwt   Proxy Cache    Cache Write Transform Result. crra  Proxy Cache    Cache read retry attempts to read the object from cache. cwra  Proxy Cache    Cache write retry attempts to write a fresh or updated object to cache. cccs  Proxy Cache    Cache collapsed connection success; true or false if the cache lookup failed, a write was attempt but failed due to being blocked on the write by another request.
+Will be true if the subsequent lookup succeeded after the write failure or false if the request had to go upstream.
 ===== ============== ==========================================================

 .. _admin-logging-fields-txn: